Inspired Thinking, Thoughtful Action

 The Garrison Institute was founded on the belief that action in the world is more compassionate and more effective when infused with the wisdom and skill cultivated in contemplative practices.
 Overlooking the Hudson River in a beautifully renovated former Capuchin monastery, the Institute convenes and supports those who are exploring the wisdom, values and insight gained through contemplative practices to catalyze personal and social transformation.

-The mission of the Garrison Institute is to demonstrate and disseminate the importance of contemplative practices and spiritually grounded values in building sustainable movements for a healthier, safer, and more compassionate world.
+The Garrison Institute’s mission is to apply the transformative power of contemplation to today’s pressing social and environmental concerns, helping build a more compassionate, resilient future.
 Working collaboratively with practitioners in diverse fields, the Institute develops and hosts retreats and symposia, produces research and publications, and provides a hub for ongoing learning networks.

 Contemplation – the practice of reflecting deeply – opens fresh possibilities for new thinking, and can be an indispensable part of the solution to today’s real-world, human-created problems, from an epidemic of psychological trauma to global climate change.

 Einstein famously said we cannot solve problems with the mindset that created them.

 “We shall require a substantially new manner of thinking if humanity is to survive,” he wrote, arguing our survival depends on freeing ourselves from the “optical delusion” of separateness and “widen[ing] our circle of compassion.”